-It is appropriate to briefly mention that although pedotherapy and teaching essentially are not different, still there really is not a pedotherapeutic curriculum (34, 148).
-It is true that some themes can figure more often than others in the pedotherapeutic situation and thus surely constitute part of the content presented to a particular child.
-The fact is, the pedotherapist first has to identify, by means of his diagnosis, the unfavorable meanings in the child's experiential world, and in light of them, he needs to determine the favorable meanings to replace them (34, 147).
-It is this content that then serves as the pedotherapeutic curriculum for a particular child.
+It is appropriate to briefly mention that, although pedotherapy and teaching essentially are not different, still there is not a pedotherapeutic curriculum (34, 148).
+It is true that some themes can figure more often than others in the pedotherapeutic situation and, thus, surely constitute part of the content presented to a specific child.
+The fact is, the pedotherapist must firs identify, by means of his/her diagnosis, the unfavorable meanings in the child's experiential world, and in their light, he/she must determine the favorable meanings to replace them (34, 147).
+It is this content which then serves as the pedotherapeutic curriculum for a particular child.
 This content is referred to as orientational content (34, 147) because it is by means of this content that a change in the child's meanings occurs.
-After the orientational content has been identified for a particular child, it needs to be communicated to him in a suitable form.
+After the orientational content has been identified for a particular child, it must be communicated to him/her in a suitable form.

-Since pedotherapy is an off-shoot of the teaching event, it is obvious that the four basic forms of living (31, 106), i.e., conversation, play, work (assignment) and example are implemented by the teacher (pedotherapist) in order to involve the child with the content (33, 61).
-On the basis of these forms of living, Pretorius (21, 81) distinguishes three forms of therapy as modes of communicating, namely, play-, image- and conversational-therapy (example, the fourth form, is used within these three).
-This matter will not be reflected on any further here, but it will be raised in the example presented in the following chapter.
+Since pedotherapy is an off shoot of the teaching event, the four basic forms of living (31, 106), i.e., conversation, play, work (assignment), and example are implemented by the teacher (pedotherapist) to involve the child with the content (33, 61).
+From these forms of living, Pretorius (21, 81) distinguishes three forms of therapy, as modes of communicating, i.e., play-, image-, and conversational-therapy (example, the fourth form, is used within these three).
+This matter is not reflected on any further here, but it is raised in the example presented in the following chapter.

-2.3.1 The pedotherapeutic aim in didactic-pedagogic perspective
+2.3.1 The pedotherapeutic aim in didactic-pedagogical perspective

-As already mentioned, the ultimate aim of teaching and, therefore, also of pedotherapy is adequately actualizing the child's psychic life or adulthood.
-Effective teaching does not readily occur without a clear aim and, consequently, regarding the lesson situation, Van der Stoep (33, 39) discerns a teaching aim that is built on both a lesson aim and a learning aim.
+As noted, the aim of teaching and, therefore, also of pedotherapy is adequately actualizing the child's psychic life, or adulthood.
+Effective teaching does not readily occur without a clear aim and, thus, regarding the lesson situation, Van der Stoep (33, 39) discerns a teaching aim, which is built on both a lesson aim and a learning aim.

-Analogous to the above distinctions by Van der Stoep, Van Niekerk (35) discerns a pedotherapeutic aim in the pedotherapeutic situation which consists of a guidance aim and an orientation aim.
-Further, he indicates that pedotherapy is not merely on the same level as a lesson; therapy includes and implies more because it involves changing meaning.
-He emphasizes that, indeed, pedotherapy involves existential changes in meaning and thus changes in the person (35).
+Analogous to the above distinctions by Van der Stoep, Van Niekerk (35) discerns a pedotherapeutic aim in the pedotherapeutic situation, which consists of a guidance aim, and an orientation aim.
+Further, he indicates that pedotherapy is not merely on the same level as a lesson; therapy includes and implies more, because it involves changing meaning.
+He emphasizes that, indeed, pedotherapy involves existential changes in meaning and, thus, changes in the person (35).

-Since the concern here is to assist the affectively disturbed child, a valid pedotherapeutic aim is abolishing the problematic educative event and the correlated restraint of the child's becoming adult.
-To succeed, the pedotherapist must have as his objective the effective "teaching" of the orientational content to the affectively disturbed child, and the child needs to "learn", for example, not to be afraid, frightened or uncertain, not to neglect his obligations, to trust, to have courage, to not be aggressive (see 35).
+Since the concern here is to assist the affectively disturbed child, a valid pedotherapeutic aim is abolishing the problematic educative event, and the correlated restraint of the child's becoming adult.
+To succeed, the pedotherapist must have as his/her objective the effective "teaching" of the orientational content to the affectively disturbed child, and which the child must "learn", for example, not to be afraid, frightened, or uncertain, not to neglect his/her obligations, to trust, to have courage, to not be aggressive (see 35).

-In order to design his pedotherapeutic practice so he can achieve the above aim, analogous to Van der Stoep's (33, 32) comments, there especially are three matters which he must not loose sight of:
+To design his/her pedotherapeutic practice so he/she can achieve the above aim, analogous to Van der Stoep's (33, 32) comments, there especially are three matters which he/she must not loose sight of:

 - reducing the orientational content;

-- stating the problem which he identifies;
+- stating the problem which he/she identifies;

 - ordering the orientational content.